United States national cricket team: Status from 1965

-In 1965, Clifford Severn made his USA debut at 39, alongside his young brother Winston, in a two-day match against Canada at Calgary's Riley Park as part of the longest running international rivalry in international cricket, now known as the Auty Cup.
-A year later in the return contest at the C. Aubrey Smith field in Los Angeles, USA won by 54 runs.
+In 1965, Clifford Severn made his U.S. debut at 39, alongside his young brother Winston, in a two-day match against Canada at Calgary's Riley Park as part of the longest running international rivalry in international cricket, now known as the Auty Cup.
+A year later in the return contest at the C. Aubrey Smith Field in Los Angeles, the USA won by 54 runs.

 In 1965, the Imperial Cricket Conference changed its name to the International Cricket Conference.
 In addition, new rules were adopted to permit the election of countries from outside the Commonwealth.
-This led to the expansion of the Conference, with the admission of Associate Members, including the United States.
+This led to the expansion of the conference, with the admission of Associate Members, including the United States.
 Today cricket is played in all fifty states.

-The USA have played in every edition of the ICC Trophy, though they didn't pass the first round until the 1990 tournament in the Netherlands.
+The U.S. have played in every edition of the ICC Trophy, though they didn't pass the first round until the 1990 tournament in the Netherlands.
 They reached the plate final of the 1994 tournament, but opted not to play due to prior travel arrangements.
 They finished twelfth in 1997.